 - Adjust your oven rack to middle position and heat to 200 degrees.
-Have each chicken breast horizontally, then cover cutlets with plastic wrap and pound to an even ¼-inch thickness (or close) with meat pounder.
-Spread flour in a shallow plate or dish.
+Halve each chicken breast horizontally, then cover cutlets with plastic wrap and pound to an even ¼-inch thickness (or close) with meat pounder.
+Spread ½ cup flour in a shallow plate or dish.

 - Season cutlets with salt and pepper.
 Working with 1 cutlet at a time, dredge in flour, shaking off excess, and transfer to a large platter.

-- Add garlic to now-empty skillet and cook over medium heat about 30 seconds.
-Stir in broth and lemon slices, scraping up any browned bits.
+- Add 1 minced garlic to now-empty skillet and cook over medium heat about 30 seconds.
+Stir in 1 cup broth and lemon slices, scraping up any browned bits.
 Bring to simmer and cook until reduced to ⅓ cup, about 4 minutes.

-- Stir in capers and lemon juice, bring to simmer, and cook until reduced to ⅓ cup again, about 1 minute.
-Turn off heat, whisk in butter, 1 piece at a time.
-Stir in parsley.
+- Stir in 2 Tablespoons drained capers and lemon juice, bring to simmer, and cook until reduced to ⅓ cup again, about 1 minute.
+Turn off heat, whisk in 3 Tablespoons butter, 1 piece at a time.
+Stir in 2 Tablespoons parsley.
 Pour sauce over chicken and serve immediately.